-Not all was positive, Cruz would sooner or later be expected to leave the world of same sex relationships and move on to heterosexual coupling.
-After all, he would have been expected to children with a wife.
-In Shakespeare’s sonnets, the speaker advises the beautiful young man to marry, even though he himself will be left with “nothing” (Sonnet 20) as a consequence.
+Not all was positive.
+Cruz would sooner or later be expected to leave the world of same sex relationships and move on to heterosexual coupling.
+After all, he would have been expected to father children with a wife.
+In Shakespeare’s sonnets, the speaker advises the beautiful young man to marry, even though he himself will be left with “nothing” as a consequence (Sonnet 20).
 In Twelfth Night, the macho Antonio, whose love for Sebastian is “more sharp than filèd steel,” is left all by himself at the end of the play as Sebastian marries Olivia.

 Cruz, by contrast, could (thanks to some historic votes this past Tuesday) move to a handful of American states and get married to a man.
 That’s something Shakespeare could not have imagined.

 Or maybe he did imagine it.
 In Twelfth Night, Orsino gets married to a man.
-For convention’s sake, Shakespeare just has to turn this man into a woman by the end of the play, but before doing so he has allowed us to picture other possibilities.
+To be sure, Shakespeare must turn this man into a woman by the end of the play, but before doing so he has allowed us to picture other possibilities.
 Same for Orlando in As You Like It, who gets to make love to, and finally marry, Ganymede.
-Renaissance imaginations could anticipate 21st century America before Shakespeare again surrendered to convention and has Ganymede transmute into Rosalind.
+For a few acts, Renaissance imaginations could anticipate 21st century America before Shakespeare surrenders to convention and has Ganymede transmute into Rosalind.
 This Orland, incidentally, is a champion wrestler.

 I realize I’ve strayed from Orlando Cruz but, given how dramatic he is, he might appreciate the Shakespeare comparisons.